 Below: The rhizomatous root system can form dense colonies as seen here making the plant an invasive pest.

-Notes: Virginia Ground Cherry was in the Eloise Butler Wildflower Garden at the time of Martha Crone's 1951 census but was absent by the time of the 1986 census.
-In Minnesota, P. virginiana is found in most counties south and west of a line joining Washington and Kittson counties.
+Notes: Virginia Ground Cherry was introduced to the Eloise Butler Wildflower Garden by Eloise Butler on June 19, 1922 with plants from Brook Park, MN.
+She listed it under the older name of P. lanceolata.
+It was also listed on Martha Crone's 1951 census but was absent by the time of the 1986 census.
+In Minnesota, P. virginiana var. virginiana is found in most counties south and west of a line joining Washington and Kittson counties.
 In North America it is found throughout the eastern 2/3rds of the U.S. and Ontario, Manitoba and Quebec in Canada.

 The MN DNR lists three species of Physalis native and found in Minnesota: P heterophylla var heterophylla, Clammy Ground Cherry; P. pubescens var. grisea, Hairy Ground Cherry; and P. virginiana, the Virginia Ground Cherry.
 The first and the last are rather widespread.
 The University of Minnesota Herbarium also reports two other species that have been reported but without specimens ever collected.
 These are P. longifolia, Long-leaf Ground Cherry; and P. philadelphica, Mexican Ground-cherry.
 The latter is known in Iowa and Wisconsin.
-Varieties of P. virginiana, are not specified in Minnesota.
 Three other species from the Nightshade family in Minnesota are found in the Garden - Black Nightshade, Climbing Nightshade and Clammy Ground Cherry.

 The Genus Physalis: An alternate name for these species is "husk-tomato" - the small fruit resembles a tomato and is said to taste like one, although strongly, and it ripens within the inflated calyx - thus a "husk".
 Some species are annuals and some grow from rhizomatous roots and are perennial.
 They are widespread.
 As members of the Nightshade family, they have been sought out for medicinal purposes.
 One of the species not reported to be in Minnesota, P. longifolia, the Long-leaved Ground Cherry, also known as the Wild Tomatillo, is of particular interest in cancer research.
 This article from the University of Kansas explains that.
 Domesticated tomatillos have long been used as foodstuff by Native American peoples.
 Harrington (Ref.#9) and others report that most fecal samples from archaeological sites in the southwest contain seeds of the species.